 Dinghy Dock Pub and Restaurant

 The only commercial establishment on Protection Island serves pub food and a wide selection of beverages at lunch and dinner times, and sometimes for Sunday brunch.
 There is inside and outside seating in adult-only and family sections; all of it is floating!
 Regular entertainment includes live music many weekends (and a few weeknights) and Name that Tune on Thursday nights.
 On Wednesdays during summer season the Dinghy Dock sponsors a sailing race – fun to watch from the pub!
 There are special events periodically such as dances, murder mystery night, and a New Year’s party.
 For menus and more, go to their website.
-Note that there are sometimes closures during the winter months; in the winter of 2016, the pub will be closed on Mondays and Tuesdays.
+Note that there are sometimes closures during the winter months.

 Gallows Point Off-leash Dog Park